-Courts should render orders on motions relating to provisional remedies (attachments, preliminary injunctions, notices of pendency) within 20 days, and on all other motions within 60 days, after the motion is submitted for decision.71 If a court unduly delays (or refuses) deciding a motion, a party may submit a mandamus petition to the relevant appellate court to compel the lower courts to determine the motion.72
+Courts should render orders on motions relating to provisional remedies (attachments, preliminary injunctions, notices of pendency) within 20 days, and on all other motions within 60 days, after the motion is submitted for decision.
+76 If a court unduly delays (or refuses) deciding a motion, a party may submit a mandamus petition to the relevant appellate court to compel the lower court to determine the motion.
+77

-An order determining a motion must be in writing, be signed by the judge or bear his initials, state the court to which the judge belongs and the date and place of signature, recite the papers used on the motion, and give the determination in such detail as the judge deems proper.73
+An order determining a motion must be in writing, be signed by the judge or bear the judge's initials, state the court to which the judge belongs and the date and place of signature, recite the papers used on the motion, and give the determination in such detail as the judge deems proper.78 A "so-ordered" transcript constitutes an appealable paper.79